 Cooking eggplant can be a bit tricky.
-Try this easy eggplant recipe and see for yourself that vegetables can be yummy too!
+Try this eggplant recipe and see for yourself that vegetables can be yummy too!
 The Maltese people have been enjoying Brungiel Mimli l-Forn for centuries.

 There are various eggplant recipes from all across the globe.
 However, we believe that this is perhaps the yummiest stuffed eggplant recipe that you’ll ever come across.
 OK, we’re a bit biased :)

 1 onion (chopped)